-Benefits description You pay After the calendar year deductible Inpatient hospital Consumer Option Inpatient services provided and billed by a hospital or other licensed mental health/substance use disorder covered facility: Network: \$75 copayment per day, up to a maximum of \$750 per admission Services and supplies provided by a hospital or other inpatient facility Non-Network: 40% of the Plan's allowance and Services in approved residential treatment center any difference between our allowance and the billed amount Note: Prior approval is required.
+• Benefits description You pay After the calendar year deductible Inpatient hospital Consumer Option Inpatient services provided and billed by a hospital or other licensed mental health/substance use disorder covered facility: Network: \$75 copayment per day, up to a maximum of \$750 per admission Services and supplies provided by a hospital or other inpatient facility Non-Network: 40% of the Plan's allowance and Services in approved residential treatment center any difference between our allowance and the billed amount Note: Prior approval is required.
 Call us at 800-694-9901 prior to scheduling.
 See Section 3, Other services under You need prior Plan approval for certain services .
 Note: Our benefit will be based on the hospital's average charge for semiprivate accommodations.
-Note: We only cover a private room when you must be isolated to prevent contagion.
-Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
-If the hospital only has private rooms, then we will consider the private room rate.
-Behavorial health outpatient/all other services Consumer Option Outpatient services provided and billed by a hospital or other covered facility including other outpatient mental health treatment such as: Network: \$15 copayment per occurrence Electroconvulsive therapy Non-Network: 40% of the Plan's allowance and any difference between our allowance and the Transcranial Magnetic Stimulation (TMS) billed amount • Partial hospitalization, see Section 10, Definitions • Facility-based intensive outpatient treatment, see Section 10, Definitions Substance use disorder detoxification Medication evaluation and management (pharmacotherapy) Observation care (under 24 hours) Vagus Nerve Stimulation (VNS) Note: Prior approval may be required.
+Note: We only cover a private room when you must be isolated to prevent contagion or the hospital only has private rooms.
+Otherwise, our benefit will be based on the hospital's average charge for semiprivate accommodations.
+Behavorial health outpatient/all other services Consumer Option Outpatient services provided and billed by a hospital or other covered facility Network: \$15 copayment per occurrence including other outpatient mental health treatment such as: Non-Network: 40% of the Plan's allowance and Electroconvulsive therapy any difference between our allowance and the Transcranial Magnetic Stimulation (TMS) billed amount • Partial hospitalization, see Section 10, Definitions • Facility-based intensive outpatient treatment, see Section 10, Definitions Substance use disorder detoxification Medication evaluation and management (pharmacotherapy) Observation care • Vagus Nerve Stimulation (VNS) Physical, occupational and speech therapy for autism and developmental delays Note: Prior approval may be required.
 Call us at 800-694-9901 prior to scheduling.
 See Section 3, Other services under You need prior Plan approval for certain services .
-If the stay is greater than 24 hours, you need to precertify the admission.
-Psychiatric home health care Consumer Option Skilled behavioral health services provided in the home when: Network: \$15 copayment per occurrence prescribed by your attending physician for outpatient services Non-Network: 40% of the Plan's allowance and • you are homebound and unable to receive services outside of your home any difference between our allowance and the • services are appropriate for the treatment of a condition, illness or disease billed amount
+Psychiatric home health care Consumer Option Skilled behavioral health services provided in the home when: Network: \$15 copayment per occurrence prescribed by your attending physician for outpatient services Non-Network: 40% of the Plan's allowance and • you are homebound and unable to receive services outside of your home any difference between our allowance and the services are appropriate for the treatment of a condition, illness or disease to avoid placing you at risk for serious complications billed amount